 The specific athletes who might benefit from bicarb supplementation will typically compete in events that last between one and seven minutes, i.e. 400 metres to 1500 metres running, 100 metres to 400 metres swimming and most rowing competitions.

-Van Montfoort et al. (2004) conducted research with 15 competitive male endurance athletes who performed a run to exhaustion 90 minutes after ingestion of a sodium agent.
+Van Montfoort et al. (2004) researched 15 competitive male endurance athletes who performed a run to exhaustion 90 minutes after ingestion of a sodium agent.
 The mean run times to exhaustion were as follows:

 The results suggest that sodium bicarbonate supplementation may be beneficial.